AhmetZamanis/KaggleStoreSales/ReportPart1.md

 seasonality pattern in the data, as the shape and timing of the waves in the predictions are similar to the actual values.

-- However, the FFT and ETS models almost always overestimated the trend of 2017 sales.
-This is likely because they modeled the trend with a simple linear term, so it can’t adjust for the slope decline that happens in 2015.
+- However, the FFT and ETS models generally overestimated the trend of 2017 sales.
+This is likely because their methods for modeling the trend is not fully suitable for our data.

 - The naive seasonal model performed close to FFT and ETS by coincidence, because the 7 days of sales it repeated were close to the